 Virtual workshops are scheduled in advance at a mutually convenient time to be held live.
 We recommend class sizes no more than 25 students lasting a minimum of 45 minutes.
 Free for public schools.
 For all other schools and educational groups, fees begin at $10/student in each group.

 Shakespeare isn’t intimidating when it’s taught by the National Players.
 The characters and themes of his plays are relevant even in modern situations.
 See Shakespeare through new eyes with this engaging class that is a combination of text study, discussion, and performance practice.

 Have a big audition coming up, or just building your book to have more material at your fingertips?
 Acting in a scene, but can’t quite get it to work?
 The National Players team is here to help in this masterclass, where you’ll get individual attention while learning from watching others be coached.
 Participants should come with a monologue or scene of their choosing ready to work on.

 A great compliment to students studying A Raisin in the Sun, A Midsummer Night’s Dream, or As You Like It.
 Learn from theatre professionals themselves and get an inside look at the production process.
 Students can discuss the play’s characters and themes, as well as why these classics still matter with guidance from the National Players.
 We will send ahead the script of A Raisin in the Sun, or video footage from performances of A Midsummer Night’s Dream or As You Like It for students to study prior to this workshop.

-- Word to Action: Playwriting - Everyone has a story to tell, and writing a play is a great way to share it.
-Be inspired to share your voice with guidance from the National Players while learning what makes plays unique.
-This class is a great option for beginners exploring the elements of story all the way to the next up and coming playwrights interested in hearing their words read aloud.
+Everyone has a story to tell, and writing a play is a great way to share yours.
+Be inspired to use your voice with guidance from the National Players while learning what makes plays unique.
+This class is a great option for beginners exploring the elements of story all the way to the next up and coming playwrights interested in taking their writing to the next level.